Call for Open Knowledge Exchange (KE) Fellowships

 Eligibility for Knowledge Exchange Fellowships (KE Fellowships)

 KE Fellowships are based in the institution where their holders are employed.
 They are open to researchers at any stage of their career.
 KE Fellowships last for one to three years.
-Candidates can apply to spend between 20 and 80 per cent of their time on the fellowship.
+Candidates can apply to spend between 20% and 80% of their time on the fellowship.

 Applicants must be from a NERC research centre or a Higher Education Institution in receipt of NERC-funded research.
 Applicants can be from a user or academic background, as long as the academic host institution will be their employer for the duration of the fellowship.